Using images in content

 • provide a text description for it in the document text, either directly above or below the image

-• leave the alt text field empty - unless the text refers to the map, then add brief alt text explaining what it shows
+• leave the alt text field empty - unless the text refers to the map, then add brief alt text explaining what the map is

 A text description must include all the navigational information the map shows, like an address or route description.